NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/full_run_through.rst

  * **Properties:** The physical properties of the oil.
  * **Distillation:** The distillation cuts of the oil.
 This shows how the oil is broken down by boiling point -- important for computing the evaporation of the oil.

 **NOTE:** Most oil records are not complete.
-Any properties that are not included in the record that are needed by the model are estimated -- estimated values are shown in red so that it is clear what has been actually measured, and what has been calculated.
+Any properties that are not included in the record that are needed by the model are estimated.

 Setting the Spill conditions: